lourot/lsankidb/README.md

 ## Team

-This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/AurelienLourot/lsankidb/graphs/contributors).
+This project is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/AurelienLourot/lsankidb/graphs/contributors).

 [![AurelienLourot](https://avatars0.githubusercontent.com/u/11795312?v=4&s=70)](https://github.com/AurelienLourot) |